Skip to main content

 • emotional

-Players describe the game as an emotional roller coaster, particularly during intense moments like winning or losing by a narrow margin.
-While some note a decline in fun and wholesomeness, others appreciate the beautiful art and the heartfelt connection to familiar characters, contributing to a mix of emotions throughout the gameplay experience.
+Players describe the game as an emotional roller coaster, particularly during tense moments like winning or losing by a single point.
+While some feel that the fun and wholesomeness have diminished over time, others appreciate the beautiful art and the heartwarming portrayal of familiar characters, contributing to a mix of emotions throughout the gameplay experience.

 • “The art in the game is beautiful as well and this game can be an emotional roller coaster when winning or losing by 1 point in the final round.”

-• “It's heartwarming to see those characters you know so well faithfully illustrated.”
+• “And it's heartwarming to see those characters you know so well being faithfully illustrated.”

 • “This game is an emotional roller-coaster.”